Advantages of Bifacial Solar Panels

 • These panels are able to generate electricity using the reflective light that passes through them

-• Bifacial solar panels can be made from either transparent or dual-tempered back sheets.
-This is different from the transparent back sheets.
+• Bifacial solar panels may be constructed from transparent or dual-tempered back sheets, which differs from transparent back sheets.

-• The warranty for bifacial solar panels is almost 30 years.
-This is different from the 25-year warranty on traditional solar panels.
+• The warranty for Bifacial solar panels lasts for almost 30 years.
+This is different from the 25-year warranty on conventional solar panels.

-• The bifacial solar panel’s glass can help to reduce UV exposure and moisture permeability.
+• The bifacial solar panel’s glass is designed to block the exposure to UV and also improves moisture permeability.

-• The modules are shielded against chemical corrosion because of their strength.
+• They are safe from chemical corrosion due to their high strength.

-• The panels are made from strong glass that is resistant to cracking.
+• The panels are made of solid glass that is impervious to cracking.

 • The aluminum frames of Bifacial solar panels don’t come included.
 They don’t require grounding.
-This means that time and money are saved in the process of installation.
+This can save time and materials during installation costs.

 Bifacial Solar Panels: The disadvantages

-• Double glass is one of the main factor in the high price of solar panels that have bifacial faces.
+• Double glass is one of the main reason for the cost of bifacial solar panels.

 • Glass is very heavy.

-• Bifacial solar panels can’t be employed during the evening, on cloudy days, or in storms.
+• Bifacial solar panels are not utilized during night, cloudy days, or in storms.

 Light Bumb